-The level of near vision as documented by the FVA should reflect the font size that the student can visually identify at the recommended testing distance sufficient for the completion of work at a rate that meets grade-level expectations.
+The level of near vision as documented by the FVA should reflect the font size the student can visually identify at the recommended testing distance sufficient for the completion of work at a rate that meets grade-level expectations.
 See Appendix A for an indication of the approximate relationship between metric notation, font size, and common reading materials.
 Examples include font, symbol, or picture size.

-0 1 2 3 4 Score Visually identifies 3 to 11 point font/symbols/ pictures Visually identifies 12 to 24 point font/symbols/ pictures Visually identifies 25 to 66 point font/symbols/ pictures Visually identifies 67 to 72 point font/symbols/pictures or larger Unable to visually identify print/symbols/pictures
+Score Level 0 Visually identifies 3-to-11-point font/symbols/pictures 1 Visually identifies 12-to-24-point font/symbols/pictures 2 Visually identifies 25-to-66-point font/symbols/pictures 3 Visually identifies 67-to-72-point (or larger) font/symbols/pictures 4 Unable to visually identify print/symbols/pictures